arturparkhisenko/gulp-gold/README.md

 - I hope You enjoy :)

 ## Installing
-- You must have installed [nodejs](http://nodejs.org/) (includes [npm](https://www.npmjs.org/))
+- You must have [nodejs](http://nodejs.org/) (includes [npm](https://www.npmjs.org/)) installed

 ```sh
 $ sudo
 $ npm i
 ```

-This project using Gulp4 so we have to use npm scripts using local gulp.
+This project uses Gulp4 so we have to use npm scripts using local gulp.
 You can add `./node_modules/.bin` to PATH, to use local gulp.

 To install Gulp4 globally: